 Interview Process and Training

 You do not need to have previous experience or training.
 We require proven ability and aptitude to carry the responsibilities of a house assistant before an offer of employment is given.
-We conduct an interview, reference-check, and coordinate a trial shift in one of our homes.
-All training is provided within 3 months of joining the community: dispensing medication, personal care and hygiene, CPR and CPI.
+We conduct an interview, criminal reference-check (Vulnerable Sector Screening), personal reference-checks, and coordinate a trial visit in one of our homes.
+All training is provided within 3 months of joining the community: dispensing medication, personal care and hygiene, First Aid, CPR, Safe Management, etc.

 Each year, we welcome assistants to join our community usually for a one-year commitment.